 If your Recycle Bin is corrupted, you can face various problems when using it.
 The Recycle Bin may not show the files that you may have been deleted from your File Explorer, or you may be unable to delete the files in it – or even empty the Recycle Bin completely.
-At times you may even receive an Access Denied message.
+At times you may even receive an Access Denied or a Corrupt Recycle Bin error message.

 In such a situation, you may need to repair or reset the Recycle Bin.